deepti952/Hotel-Reservation-Analysis/README.md

 7.Highest and lowest lead times.

-8.Most common market segment
+8.Most common market segment.

-9.Count of confirmed bookings
+9.Count of confirmed bookings.

-10.Total number of adults and children
+10.Total number of adults and children.

-11.Average weekend nights for reservations with children
+11.Average weekend nights for reservations with children.

-12.Monthly reservation trends
+12.Monthly reservation trends.

-13.Average nights spent per room type
+13.Average nights spent per room type.

-14.Common room type for families with children & its average price
+14.Common room type for families with children & its average price.

-15.Market segment with the highest average price per room
+15.Market segment with the highest average price per room.

-🛠️ TOOLS & TECNOLOGIES
+TOOLS & TECNOLOGIES

-SQL – Data querying and analysis
+* SQL – Data querying and analysis

-RDBMS – MySQL (or any SQL-supported platform)

-Dataset – Hotel reservation data (CSV/Database format)
+* Dataset – Hotel reservation data (CSV/Database format)

-📊 KEY INSIGHTS
+KEY INSIGHTS

-Identified the most preferred room type and meal plan among guests.
+* Identified the most preferred room type and meal plan among guests.

-Found seasonal booking trends to help in demand forecasting.
+* Found seasonal booking trends to help in demand forecasting.

-Determined market segments with higher revenue potential.
+* Determined market segments with higher revenue potential.

-Highlighted booking behavior differences between guests with and without children.
+* Highlighted booking behavior differences between guests with and without children.

-🚀 Outcome
+OUTCOME

 This analysis provides data-driven insights that hotels can use to:

-Optimize pricing strategies.
+* Optimize pricing strategies.

-Improve marketing focus on profitable segments.
+* Improve marketing focus on profitable segments.

-Enhance guest satisfaction by tailoring services to preferences.
+* Enhance guest satisfaction by tailoring services to preferences.